Dissecting the superradiant phase transition in the anisotropic Rabi model: Pattern competition and cavity-QED simulation: analysis of Quantum PHASE TRANSITION

 \section{analysis of Quantum PHASE TRANSITION}

+This section provides detailed numerical simulations that demonstrate the effectiveness of our proposed model from Section IV for simulating the QPT in the anisotropic Rabi model.
 Under the weak coupling mechanism, we can control the occurrence of phase transitions by changing the two-photon driving strength.
-As shown in Fig.~$\ref{F8}$,

-when the coupling strength is within a certain range, as the squeezing parameter increases, the energy gap between the excited state and the ground state tends to zero, that is, the energy level undergoes degeneracy.
+As shown in Fig.~$\ref{F10}$, when the coupling strength is within a certain range, as the squeezing parameter increases, the energy gap between the excited state and the ground state tends to zero, that is, the energy level undergoes degeneracy.
 Then, we analyze the characteristics of the system in both normal and superradiant phases when the squeezing parameter is set to be $r=\sqrt{2}$.
-The excitation energies $\epsilon_{\mathrm{np}}$ and $\epsilon_{\mathrm{sp}}$ that can characterize the behavior of the system as a function of coupling strength $g/g_0$ are shown in Fig.~$\ref{F9}$.

-The numerical results indicate that the excitation energy in both normal and superradiant phases vanishes as the coupling strength approaches the critical point.
-The ground-state energy as a function of coupling strength $g/g_0$ has displayed in Fig.~$\ref{F10}$(a) and second derivative of ground-state energy $\mathrm{d}^2E_{G}/\mathrm{d}^2(g/g_0)$ as a function of coupling strength $g/g_0$ has displayed in Fig.~$\ref{F10}$(b).
-From Fig.~$\ref{F10}$, we see that the ground-state energy decreases at the critical point $g/g_0=1$, and it follows a continuous curve.
-While $\mathrm{d}^2E_{G}/\mathrm{d}^2(g/g_0)$ displays a discontinuity at the critical point $g/g_0=1$, which clearly indicates the second-order nature of the QPT.
+The excitation energies $\epsilon_{\mathrm{np}}$ and $\epsilon_{\mathrm{sp}}$ that can characterize the behavior of the system as a function of coupling strength $g_R$ ($g_R=g/g_{0}$, where $g_0$ is the value of $g$ when $g_c=1$ in Eq.~$(\ref{eq29})$) are shown in Fig.~$\ref{F11}$.
+The numerical results indicate that the excitation energies in both normal and superradiant phases vanishes as the coupling strength approaches the critical point.
+The ground-state energy as a function of coupling strength $g_R$ is displayed in Fig.~$\ref{F12}$(a) and second derivative of ground-state energy $\mathrm{d}^2E_{G}/\mathrm{d}^2(g_R)$ as a function of coupling strength $g_R$ has displayed in Fig.~$\ref{F12}$(b).
+From Fig.~$\ref{F12}$, we see that the ground-state energy decreases at the critical point $g_R=1$, and it follows a continuous curve.
+While $\mathrm{d}^2E_{G}/\mathrm{d}^2(g_R)$ displays a discontinuity at the critical point $g_R=1$, which clearly indicates the second-order nature of the QPT.
 Moreover, this discontinuity becomes more pronounced as the squeezing parameter $r$ increases.
-The photon number in the squeezed picture $N_c=\langle a^{\dagger}a\rangle$, which is the order parameter of QPT, is presented in Fig.~$\ref{F11}$.
-For $g/g_0<1$, i.e., in the normal phase, the photon number $n_c$ is zero, while for $g/g_0>1$, i.e., in the superradiant phase, the photon number $N_c$ becomes infinity.
-This indicates that when $g/g_0>1$, the photon number $N_c$ acquires macroscopic occupations.
+The photon number in the squeezed picture $N_c=\langle a^{\dagger}a\rangle$, which is the order parameter of the QPT, is presented in Fig.~$\ref{F13}$.
+For $g_R<1$, i.e., in the normal phase, the photon number $n_c$ is zero, while for $g_R>1$, i.e., in the superradiant phase, the photon number $N_c$ becomes infinity.
+This indicates that when $g_R>1$, the photon number $N_c$ acquires macroscopic occupations.